 For example, CoSchedule created a headline analyzer that makes recommendations to improve blog post headlines.
 The tool attracts tens of thousands in estimated monthly traffic and has generated more than 18,800 dofollow backlinks.
 The tool attracts tens of thousands in estimated monthly traffic and has generated more than 18,800 dofollow backlinks.

-HubSpot has created a host of free tools, including a website grader, persona builder, and email signature generator.
+HubSpot also created a host of free tools, including a website grader, persona builder, and email signature generator.
 The website grader alone generates tens of thousands in estimated monthly traffic, while the tool has resulted in more than 1.5 million dofollow backlinks.

 29. Guest posting for referral traffic

 Guest posts are a great way to increase website traffic, lead generation, and word-of-mouth recognition all at once.
 Even better, you can often work in a link to your own blog content to boost your search engine optimization efforts.

 However, guest blogs won’t send you a flood of traffic.
 So, it’s important to write for the websites where your customers gather in order to maximize referral traffic and conversion rates.
 It also helps to know which SEO metrics to track, like keyword difficulty and search volume so you can target low hanging fruit.

 Also, before you pitch a guest post, check out the types of content that perform well on a target site.
 Use tools like Ahrefs to look for traffic estimates and backlinks to existing content.
 If you write for an authoritative website, and you deploy some serious SEO best practices, you have a shot at ranking pretty well.
 And that translates into more potential referral traffic.